vonderborch/ProjectTools/README.md

 # Execution

 ## App/GUI Version

+Coming eventually!

+## Command Prompt/Terminal Version

 Coming soon!

-## Command Prompt/Terminal Version
-- Creating a new Solution: `./Templater.exe generate`
-    - Available Parameters: `./Templater.exe help generate`
-- Create a new Template: `./Templater.exe prepare`
-    - Available Parameters: `./Templater.exe help prepare`
-- List Available Templates: `./Templater.exe list-templates`
-    - Available Parameters: `./Templater.exe help -list-templates`
-- Update or Download New Templates: `./Templater.exe update-templates`
-    - Available Parameters: `./Templater.exe help update-templates`
-- Update/set Git Settings: `./Templater.exe configure`
-    - Available Parameters: `./Templater.exe help configure`
-    - NOTE: Right now the code saves this data in a plaintext.
-This is not good, but at some point I hope to rework it to be better.
-- Check for App Updates: `./Templater.exe update`
-    - Available Parameters: `./Templater.exe help update`
-- Report an Issue: `./Templater.exe report-issue`
-    - Available Parameters: `./Templater.exe help report-issue`
-- Get Help: `./Templater.exe help`
-- Display Current Version: `./Templeter.exe version`

 # Existing Templates
-The application will automatically download templates from the [Template Repository](https://github.com/vonderborch/Templater-Templates).
+The application will automatically download templates from the [Template Repository](https://github.com/vonderborch/ProjectTools/tree/main/Templates/TEMPLATES) by default.
 Currently available templates are:
 - Velentr.BASE: A simple library that isn't tied to anything XNA related
 - Velentr.BASE_DUAL_SUPPORT: A library that has two different implementations: one for FNA and one for Monogame
 - Velentr.GENERIC_DUAL_SUPPORT: A library that has one generic implementation (not tied to FNA or Monogame) and then either extensions or custom implementations for FNA and Monogame

 # Creating a New Template
-Create a solution, then run `./Templater.exe prepare` against the solution!
+Create a solution, then run `./ProjectTools.exe prepare` against the solution!

 # Known Issues
 - Brittle, not a lot of validation checking means it can crash easily and won't tell you what went wrong too well...